eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Wound Healing & Care

 Preoperatively marking the sitting patient with a surgical pen helps determine the effect of gravity on the surrounding tissue around the planned incision.
 Furthermore, it helps give a more accurate assessment of the planned incision in respect to the relaxed skin tension lines before local anesthetic is injected.

-If a wound cannot be closed primarily, and reconstruction using flaps or grafts is required, design incision lines that incorporate the same aesthetic unit and RSTL principles.
+If a wound cannot be closed primarily, reconstructive options may include using skin flaps or grafts for which the design of the incisions follows the same aesthetic unit and RSTL principles.

 Reconstructive options include healing by secondary intention, local or regional flaps, or skin grafts.
 When removal of the majority of a facial aesthetic unit is anticipated, excision of the remaining aesthetic skin unit can be considered before reconstructive coverage.
 This can help minimize scars by having them lie along the aesthetic unit boundaries.
 When a defect encompasses more than 1 aesthetic unit, each unit can be reconstructed as a separate entity.